 - Briefly state how you are more competent in your practice as a result of your learning, or how your practice as a professional has been enhanced.

 I know I’m more competent because I used my learning to advise a colleague—her sister asked if her husband could see her regarding weight loss and lipid profile management.
 I suggested that it would constitute a “dual-relationship” and it would be safest to ask her brother-in-law to see another dietitian, rather than risk the personal relationship, especially related to confidentiality of information.

-As part of the Continuing Competence Program, the College completes an annual review and audit of members’ submissions.
 The College requests that each member provide sufficient information as part of their reflections, to help us understand: